-While you may think that finding the perfect home should be the first step towards homeownership, it’s important to first be pre-approved for your mortgage loan.
+While you may think that finding the perfect home should be the first step towards homeownership, it’s important to first consider being pre-approved for your mortgage loan.
 During the pre-approval process, a lender will make a non-binding determination whether you’re qualified to borrow money along with how much.
 Not only will this step give you an idea of how much home you can afford but you’ll also be letting sellers know you’re a serious buyer.

 When you’re ready to be pre-approved for your mortgage, you should be prepared to give general information about your income as well as information about your monthly bills.
 This lets the lender calculate your estimated debt-to-income ratio or DTI.
 This gives lenders an idea of whether you’ll be able to afford the monthly mortgage payment.
-To determine your DTI, simply add up all your monthly debts and divide the sum by your monthly income.
+To determine your DTI, simply add up all your monthly debts and divide the sum by your monthly gross income.
 Mortgage lenders look at two components when it comes to your DTI: the front-end ratio and the back-end ratio.
-Your front-end ratio is the percentage of monthly gross income that would go toward your housing expenses such as monthly mortgage payments, property taxes, homeowner's insurance, and homeowner's association fees.
+Your front-end ratio is the percentage of monthly gross income that would go toward your housing expenses such as monthly mortgage payments, property taxes, homeowner’s insurance, and homeowner’s association fees.
 The back-end ratio shows what portion of your income is needed to cover all your monthly debt.
 This includes your mortgage payment, housing expenses, and revolving debt such as credit cards, child support, etc. Different loan programs can have different DTI requirements, so talk to your lender about your options.

-When most people think of the cost associated with buying a home, they focus on the down payment.
+When most people think of the costs associated with buying a home, they focus on the down payment.
 That’s because of a common myth that you need to put 20 percent down in order to qualify for a home loan.
 There are plenty of programs available that require much less, with some that don’t even require a down payment at all.
 However, there are still several unavoidable costs that come with the home loan process.
 Usually, these costs are due on or before the closing day and can add up if you’re not prepared.
 Here’s a breakdown of what you can expect:

-It’s your responsibility to cover the costs of processing your request for a new loan.
+It’s typically your responsibility to cover the costs of processing your request for a new loan.
 This includes costs like credit checks and administrative expenses.
 This fee varies based on several factors including what your lender charges and the amount of time it takes to process your loan.
 It’s best to ask your lender how much the fee is before you apply so that you can plan accordingly.

 It’s typical for lenders to require you pay the interest that accrues on the mortgage between the date of settlement and your first monthly payment due date.
 For example, if your closing day is on October 15, your first mortgage payment likely won’t be due until December 1.
 However, you still need to pay the interest beginning on October 15.
-That cost is due on closing day and the amount will depend on the size of your loan.
+That cost is due on closing day and the amount will depend on the interest rate and size of your loan.

 Loan origination fee